 The Supet is a great choice for dogs more sensitive to pressure on their neck.
 This is because the prong collars are smooth, with rounded tips and rubber caps.
 The rubber caps are especially nice if you have a curly-haired dog since they prevent the prongs from becoming tangled.

-We like the quick-release snap with the sliding lock for extra security.
+We enjoy the quick-release snap with the sliding lock for extra security.
 The collar comes with an extra link and tips.
 For easier removal of links, use a pair of pliers to help squeeze the links together.

 For a dog that weighs near 90 pounds, the 18-inch collar is a good place to start.
 It is 3.5 mm chrome-plated and argon-welded for added strength.
 Unfortunately, this collar is pricier than the Sprenger and the Hamilton which is why it sits in the third spot on the review list.